-5.8 Ear-drum reference point to ear reference point correction
+5.8 DRP to ERP correction

-While type 2, 3.3 and 3.4 artificial ears are calibrated by applying a known acoustic pressure to the DRP, Types 1 and 3.2 are calibrated by applying a known acoustic pressure to the ERP.
-As a consequence, the acoustic pressure measured by means of Types 2, 3.3 and 3.4 shall be referred to the ERP by means of the standardized correction functions reported in Tables 2-a and 2-b, while the pressure measured by Types 1 and 3.2 is directly referring to the ERP.
+While Type 2, 3.3 and 3.4 artificial ears are calibrated by applying a known acoustic pressure to the DRP, Types 1 and 3.2 are calibrated by applying a known acoustic pressure to the ERP.
+As a consequence, the acoustic pressure measured by means of Types 2, 3.3 and 3.4 shall be referred to the ERP by means of the standardized correction functions reported in Tables 2a and 2b, while the pressure measured by Types 1 and 3.2 is directly referred to the ERP.

-NOTE - The individual calibration of Types 1 and 3.2 can either be provided by the manufacturer in terms of the overall electro-acoustic sensitivity from the ERP to the electric output of the measurement microphone built into the artificial ear, or in terms of the level correction between the acoustic pressure measured by the built-in microphone and the pressure at the ERP.
+NOTE - The individual calibration of Types 1 and 3.2 can either be provided by the manufacturer in terms of the overall electroacoustic sensitivity from the ERP to the electric output of the measurement microphone built into the artificial ear, or in terms of the level correction between the acoustic pressure measured by the built-in microphone and the pressure at the ERP.
 The latter approach is preferable as it allows for an easier routine check of the artificial ear's calibration.